Cultura15/IT342-G5-CollaborAid/README.md

 2.4 Ratings and Tips
 Allows users to rate their experiences with others and leave tips as a form of appreciation for assistance.
 These tips can be used to unlock features

-2.5 Live Chat
+2.5 Live Chat Support
-A built-in chat feature allows users to easily connect with library staff for support, including inquiries about book availability, library policies, or troubleshooting issues.
-In addition, an AI-powered assistant is available to instantly answer common questions, providing users with quick solutions.
+A built-in chat feature allows users to easily connect with staff for support, including inquiries about policies or troubleshooting issues.
+In addition, an AI-powered assistant is available to instantly answer common questions, and redirect them to a live chat support.